-As we all deal with the delta variant-driven resurgence of COVID-19 cases in our community and beyond, PASC/SVSA would like for you to review the current Santa Clara County orders regarding quarantine and isolation that we are required to follow.
+As we all deal with another variant-driven resurgence of COVID-19 cases in our community and beyond, PASC/SVSA would like for you to review the current Santa Clara County orders regarding quarantine and isolation that we are required to follow.

-– no quarantine is required, so activities may continue without interruption
+- Vaccinated family members may continue to attend practice if they have no symptoms.
+No quarantine is required, so activities may continue without interruption

 - Close contacts are people who were either (a) living within the same household, or (b) within 6 feet for more than 15 minutes total, with a person who is positive (or likely positive, see isolation order) for COVID-19

 - The time window for determination of contact begins 48 hours prior to first symptoms or positive test, whichever comes earlier

 - ‘Contacts’ of contacts do not have to quarantine (e.g., brother of a child who was designated a close contact by their school)

 - If your child is deemed to have had a close contact by their school, PASC/SVSA will use this determination as well

 - PASC/SVSA considers a game or practice a “close contact” event by default